bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 Optional methods on both `ModalDevTool` and `DevCommand` will allow us to override the supplied defaults if needed.

-We also need access to one other critical piece of information: a function pointer that allows us to construct a new value of this type from a string.

 As a result our `DevToolMetadata` looks like:

 ```rust